mviswanathsai/prometheusrwexporter-demo/README.md

 - **Label Consistency**: It is assumed that all data points for a given metric share the same set of labels, allowing the label reference to be generated from a single data point. i.e, 1 metric = 1 Timeseries.
 - **Resource Attributes**: It is assumed that the metrics generated from a given resource share the labels/attributes of the resource.
 - **Conversion Logic**: The conversion logic from otlp metrics to Prometheus metrics is quite complex.
 Since that is not the sole focus of this demo, the conversion logic has been replaced with a simpler (read, spoofed) logic.
+- **Encoding Implementation**: Snappy has been specified as the encoder to use in the Spec.
+Since the discussion about "which encoder to use" is still ongoing, I chose to demostrate the decoupling we might want from the "request builder" and the "encoder" by the defining an encoder interface.
+However, no logic has yet been implemented.

 ## Installation